ajgon/opsworks_ruby/README.md

 so for example `app['framework']['adapter']` actually means `node['deploy'][<application_shortname>]['framework']['adapter']`.

+### basic

+* `node['applications']`
+  * An array of application shortnames which should be deployed to given layer.
+    If not provided, all detected applications will be deployed.

 ### database

 Those parameters will be passed without any alteration to the `database.yml`